joshichaitanya3/hpc-job-arrays/README.md

 Specify your username on the server.
 This will be used to determine the directory on that server where the data will be stored.

+## Demo using an example

-*stupid_program.py* : This is our computation script.
+*example_program.py* : This is our computation script.
 It takes two numbers `p1` and `p2` as its input parameters, calculates their product, and saves the answer in a file.

 OPTIONS: